 Top 5 Questions Answered

-Cooking oil is a staple in kitchens worldwide, but there are many questions about its use, health implications, and best practices.
-We’ve scoured the internet to find the top five questions asked about cooking oil and compiled our findings to clear up the confusion.
+Cooking oil, common in kitchens around the world, raises many questions regarding its use, health aspects, and best practices.
+We have browsed the internet for the top five questions customers have about cooking oil, and here are the answers.

 1. When Does Cooking Oil Go Bad?

-Cooking oil doesn’t last forever.
-Its shelf life can vary from a few months to up to a year, depending on the type of oil, how it’s stored, and its exposure to light and heat.
-You can tell an oil has gone bad if it has a rancid or stale smell, a bitter taste, or if its colour has significantly darkened.
-To extend its shelf life, store oil in a cool, dark place and tightly seal it after each use.
+Cooking oil is not eternal.
+Generally, its shelf life can range from several months to a year, depending on the type of oil, storage conditions, and exposure to light and heat.
+Oil is considered bad when it develops a rancid or stale odour, bitter taste, or dark colour.
+To extend the life of the oil, store it in a cool, dark place and tightly seal it after each use.

 2. Can Cooking Oil Be Reused?

-Yes, but with caution.
-Reusing cooking oil is common, especially in commercial kitchens.
-However, it’s essential to strain it after each use to remove food particles that can spoil the oil.
-Reused oil should be stored properly and not be overheated or used more than 2-3 times.
-Keep in mind that each time oil is reused, its smoke point lowers and it becomes less stable, making it more susceptible to producing harmful compounds.
+Yes, it can be reused, but in moderation.
+Reusing oil after cooking is quite common, especially in commercial kitchens.
+However, it should always be strained after each use to remove any food particles, as they can spoil the oil.
+Reused oil should be carefully stored and should never be reused after overheating or more than 2-3 times.
+Remember that every reuse lowers the smoke point and increases the possibility of producing harmful compounds, as the oil becomes less stable.

 3. Which Cooking Oil is Good for Cholesterol?

-Oils high in monounsaturated and polyunsaturated fats are known to be better for cholesterol levels.
-Some of the best opinions to use for Indian Cooking are Sunflower Oil, Black Mustard oil, Sesame oil
+Oils that contain higher amounts of monounsaturated and polyunsaturated fats are considered better for cholesterol levels.
+Among the best oils to use in Indian cooking are Sunflower Oil, Black Mustard oil, Sesame oil.

 4. Which Cooking Oil is Best for Frying?